ethanbradley/nihpc-documentation/docs/Modules & Jobscripts.md

 ### <ins>Module list<ins><br />

-The `module list` command will show the currently loaded modules loaded in the users environment.
+The `module list` command will show the currently loaded modules in the users environment.

 ![module list](assets/module_list.PNG)